nanoc/nanoc.app/content/docs/3-getting-started.md

 Creating a Site
 ---------------

 nanoc is a command-line application.
 This means that in order to use nanoc, you have to type geeky commands into a terminal all day.
-Hey, that's the way all cool apps work.
+Hey, that’s the way all cool apps work.

 A nanoc-powered site is a directory with a specific structure.
-In this tutorial, we'll create a site named `tutorial`.
+In this tutorial, we’ll create a site named `tutorial`.
 To create this site, type into the terminal:

 <pre title="Creating a new site"><span class="prompt">%</span> <kbd>nanoc3 create_site tutorial</kbd></pre>